Amrutkar888/Amrutkar888/README.md

 <h1 align="center">Hi 👋, I'm Atharva Amrutkar</h1>
-<h3 align="center">I am a computer Engineering graduate from VIIT Pune.
+<h3 align="center">I am a Computer Engineering graduate from VIIT Pune.
 Currently working as a Software Developer at Avaya.
                   Technology exites me and I am always in the awe of change it drives to the world.
                   Certain skills that I have worked with include Data Structures and Algorithms(C++), Full stack Web Developement(SpringBoot, ReactJS, PostgreSQL, Redis), Machine Learning(Python).
                   Outside of tech, I like to play guitar in my free time.</h3>